Teijirō Toyoda: Interwar years

 After serving as executive officer for six months on Kongō, Toyoda returned to London in 1923 as a naval attaché.
 He lived in London for four years, during which time he was promoted to captain, and handled intelligence collected by paid-spy William Forbes-Sempill, Master of Sempill.
-He was then assigned as a member of the Japanese delegation to the League of Nations sponsored Geneva Naval Conference.
+He was then assigned as a member of the Japanese delegation to the League of Nations-sponsored Geneva Naval Conference.
 He returned to Japan at the end of 1927.
 Due to his extensive period abroad, Toyoda had become an expert on foreign affairs but knew little of the domestic situation within Japan and therefore often had conflicting views with the other members of his delegation at the disarmament talks.

 After his return to Japan, Toyoda was assigned as captain of the cruiser Abukuma, followed by the battleship Yamashiro.

 Toyoda was called upon again for the London Naval Disarmament Talks and returned to England again as a member of the Japanese delegation.
 After the treaty was signed he returned to Japan and was promoted to rear admiral.

 In 1931, Toyoda was appointed as commander of the Yokosuka Naval District.
 However, after only six months, he was relieved from the position.
-It is supposed that the dismissal was caused by something Toyoda said to the Prince Fushimi Hiroyasu who had been newly appointed as head of the Imperial Japanese Navy General Staff.
+It is supposed that the dismissal was caused by something Toyoda said to Prince Fushimi Hiroyasu, who had been newly appointed as head of the Imperial Japanese Navy General Staff.

 Although his military specialty was in naval artillery, Toyoda was reassigned to flight navigation headquarters.
 In November 1932, at the time of periodic personnel transfer, he was placed in charge of a military aircraft factory at Hiroshima.
 Both assignments were considered demotions; however, Toyoda renewed his efforts and waited for an opportunity with a positive outlook.
 As Toyoda’s grasp of aircraft technology slowly increased, he became dissatisfied with factory operations, as it was difficult to obtain the necessary tools and parts.
 Toyoda took steps to improve productivity.

 In November 1935, Toyoda was promoted to vice admiral, and by February 1936, he had become director of the Kure Naval Arsenal.
 In December 1937, he was reassigned as commander of the Sasebo Naval District.

 In November 1938, Toyoda became commander of the Imperial Japanese Navy Air Service, and during three months in the summer of 1939, he jointly managed the Naval Shipbuilding Command.